The Commission

 • Signed "Letter of Understanding and Agreement to Serve"

-• Name, email, and telephone number of two references
+• Name, title, affiliation, email address, and telephone number of two references

 The nomination deadline is July 1.

 Once the call for nominations is closed, Nominating Committee members conduct interviews with qualified applicants, conduct interviews with references, then propose a slate of candidates for the ballot.
-In addition to meeting the required qualifications, final candidates are chosen to ensure a balance of perspectives on the commission, including program and institutional, administrative and academic, and various areas of expertise.
+In addition to meeting the required qualifications, final candidates are chosen to ensure a balance of perspectives on the Commission, including programmatic, institutional, as well as administrative and academic, with diverse areas of expertise.
 CEA has a single slate ballot.

 Please send any questions about the nomination and selection process to This email address is being protected from spambots.
 You need JavaScript enabled to view it.